-- 1. Visually inspect air cleaner every 250 hours. - 2.
-Take off the hose clamp on the bracket and the hump hose to detach the air cleaner. - 3.
-Make sure the hump hose is clean inside and also that the new filter element is absolutely clean and installed properly.
+Visually inspect air cleaner every 250 hours. - b.
+Take off the hose clamp on the bracket and the hump hose to detach the air cleaner. - c.
+Make sure the hump hose is clean inside and also that the new filter element is absolutely clean and installed properly. - 2.
+For naturally aspirated unitsa.
+Visually inspect air cleaner every 250 hours.

+b.
+Remove air intake hose and the four retaining bolts from intake box.
+Remove the box rear cover to access filter element.
+Inspect and wash element in soapy water if needed.
+Rinse and dry thoroughly before re-installing.
 Note: Make absolutely sure no impurities enter the engine while changing the element, and do not run the engine with the air cleaner removed.